 The district-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all non-fiduciary activities of the School District as a whole.
-For the most part, the effect of interfund activity and other nonexchange transactions has been removed from these statements, except for interfund services provided and used.
+For the most part, the effect of interfund activity has been removed from these statements, except for interfund services provided and used.